warehouse-web/warehouse/src/pages/events/2020-01-30-launch-a-magazine-reader-01.md

     body: >-
-      During this launch, students from MA Fashion Strategy generation 27 discuss the representation and meaning of luxury in the fashion magazine with Femke de Vries and Line Arngaard & Sonia Oet (*A March Issue*).
+      During this launch, students from MA Fashion Strategy generation 27 discuss the representation and meaning of luxury in the fashion magazine with Femke de Vries and Line Arngaard and Sonia Oet (*A March Issue*).

       *A Magazine Reader* revolves around the analysis of a mainstream, high-end